nautobot/nautobot-app-golden-config/docs/user/troubleshooting/troubleshoot_dispatchers.md

 # Troubleshooting Dispatchers

-At a high-level the default dispatchers that Golden Config uses are actually housed in another open source repository. [nornir-nautobot](https://docs.nautobot.com/projects/nornir-nautobot/en/latest/) holds the Nornir tasks that define the methods that Golden Config utilizes.
+At a high-level the default dispatchers that Golden Config uses are actually sourced from another open source library. [nornir-nautobot](https://docs.nautobot.com/projects/nornir-nautobot/en/latest/) contains the Nornir tasks that define the methods that Golden Config utilizes.

 This dispatcher task is explained in the [nornir-nautobot docs](https://docs.nautobot.com/projects/nornir-nautobot/en/latest/task/task/)